Wyoming Union 104, 1000 E. University Ave.

 Laramie, WY 82071

 Phone: (307) 766-6258

 Nearly one in three students attending UW is a non-traditional student.
 These students make up a diverse group with a variety of life experiences, backgrounds, skills, responsibilities and needs.
 To lighten the financial difficulty of students who are parents, the ASUW has created a Child assistance scholarship.
 This student must have a child dependent and demonstrate financial need.
 This scholarship will have a value of $1,000 for one semester and will be awarded the spring semester following application.
 This year, ASUW will be awarding 10 (ten) $1,000 scholarships.
 Previous recipients are encouraged to apply again with the understanding that each application will be given equal review and consideration.
-See: http://www.uwyo.edu/asuw/scholarships/
+For application and deadline see: http://www.uwyo.edu/asuw/scholarships/

 Applicants must be UW undergraduate first bachelors' degree seeking students who:

 Applicants for the Osher Reentry Scholarship must meet the following criteria: Be between the ages of 25 and 50 at time of application; Pursuing a first Bachelor's Degree in a declared major field of study at UW; Have an enrollment gap of at least 5 years while working on bachelor's degree or starting to work on a bachelor's degree (may be cumulative; does not have to be sequential, Have applied & been accepted at UW; FAFSA filed with UW; Anticipate being in workforce upon graduation from college for at least 10 or more years.